-All the prints are signed by Gilbert and titled with a helpful description of the view depicted.
+All the prints are signed and titled with a helpful description of the view depicted.

-Your purchase will arrive with you in a mount and wrapped in a protective cellophane sleeve, packed and shipped flat in sturdy packaging.
+Your purchase will arrive in a mount and wrapped in a protective sleeve, packed and shipped flat in sturdy packaging.

 Buy using PayPal or your debit/credit card/Apple Pay.